Track mileage automatically

 The equation is simple: 100 business miles / 300 total miles = 0.33 = 33%.

 We hope you found our overview of the rules of IRS mileage reimbursement helpful.
-If you still have questions, you can find more in-depth information on each topic in the articles linked to in the guide.
+If you still have questions, the articles linked to the guide provide more in-depth information on each topic.

 FAQ